Handcrafted Pine Caskets starting at $795.00

 Sealer vaults are sold as weather proof encasement's that will preserve the body indefinitely.
 This is not true.
 Trust us!
 We have watched many of them go into the ground, and have vast experience in the ultimate results.

 A sealer vault will fail in one of two important ways.
 The first common way that they fail is that the seal will do exactly what it is designed to do.
 It will hold, which keeps moisture from getting into the vault.
 Unfortunately this seal works both ways.
 In addition to keeping moisture out, it will also keep the moisture from the body in.
 As a result, the body cannot dry out.
-Instead it will putrefy and turn into soup.
+Instead it will putrefy and turn into liquid.
 Far more often though, the seal fails.
 The seal is nothing more than a bit of weather striping put around the vault lid a few minutes before the vault company puts the lid in place.
 This cheap stripping folds easily, or becomes caught up as the machinery places the vault lid on.
 In these cases, the vaults fill up with rain water, leaving your loved one completely immersed.
 A normal (non-sealer) vault has holes drilled in the bottom to allow rain water to drain out."

 A burial vault is a box with a lid that is made from fiberglass, concrete, plastic, or metal that the casket is placed into before being put in the ground it prevents the ground above the vault from filling into the casket area.
 Have you been to a old cemetery and seen the headstones leaning?
 That's what a vault is for.
 A burial liner is similar, but usually only prevents the soil above from filling around